masoudsoroush/UMBC_Data601/Assignments/Assignment-02/README.md

 ## Software Requirements and Packages
 The above notebooks use the following libraries and python packages:
-1. requests for webscraping
+1. 'requests' for webscraping
-2. BeautifulSoup for webscraping
+2. 'BeautifulSoup' for webscraping
-3. The standard numpy, pandas, and matplotlib libraries for data cleansing and data analysis
+3. The standard 'numpy', 'pandas', 'matplotlib', and 'seaborn'  libraries for data cleansing and data analysis